 Our first turns on Tempest, the groomed granular was just starting to soften to spring corn as the sun peaked over the mountains.
 Wildfire and Right Stuff provided more sweet side to side skiing.
 After a Foggy Goggle lunch (one of my favorite places for après ski or a ski in ski out lunch with a view), we skied Jordan’s 1750′ vertical trails – Excalibur and Rogue.
 Most every trail had wall to wall white carpet, the entire mountain open, over 800 acres, and 50 miles of grooming – midweek in April!!
 Who does that?
 Sunday River does, and it feels like home… if I were to have one.

-If Sugarloaf is the “King of Spring” and Killington is The Beast of the East, and Stowe is “Ski Capital of the East, then Sunday River is “Cord Capital of the East.”
+If Okemo is our ski season starter home then Sugarloaf is the “King of Spring”!
+Killington is The Beast of the East, and Stowe is “Ski Capital of the East.
+We declare Sunday River is “Cord Capital of the East.”
 No one grooms like The River, miles of manicured seamless snow.
 Going off the groomers, Greg and I made a late season discovery – Super Nova glade at Aurora was loaded with natural snow – but I liked Blind Ambition better – more sun and better spaced trees.

 See our reviews: